 For all you art fans, T. Beresford on the Downtown Square, is the place for you to pick up the perfect work of art for your home.
 If you already have the perfect home décor, then check out one of their many art classes to impress your loved ones when you return home.

 Farm Luck Soda Fountain & Dry Goods is the perfect place to take a break while shopping on the square.
 The pimento cheese sandwich and tomato soup is to die for.
 This old-time soda fountain will take you back to simpler times when boy and girls would sit on bar-stools sharing milkshakes and waiting in line for the jukebox.

 The Doves Nest

 The Dove’s Nest is a one-of-a-kind store.
 Along with a delicious home-style restaurant, The Dove’s Nest offers gifts, antiques, old rugs and many other treasures to add to your home.

-If you’re craving a good old-fashioned burger, Pop’s Burger Stand is the best place to grab a meal.
-Their onion rings and cheeseburgers are to die for!
-It’s truly hard to find something you wouldn’t love here.
-No matter what day it is, this little burger joint is packed with locals…and that’s a glowing recommendation in and of itself.
+If you’re craving a good old-fashioned burger, Oma’s Jiffy Burger is the best place to grab a meal.
+It’s a Waxahachie tradition, known for the Omita breakfast taco.
+No matter what day it is, this little joint is packed with locals…and that’s a glowing recommendation in and of itself.